 Advancing healthcare through standards

 EHNAC’s accreditation and certification programs represent a diverse cross-section of healthcare stakeholders.
 Electronic health networks, payers, hospitals, physicians, consumer groups, financial services firms, state regulators, security organizations and vendors are all working together to establish sound criteria for third party review and accreditation.

 Improving your business through accreditation

 Through this industry collaboration, EHNAC is realizing a shared vision and providing a valuable service through accreditation programs that promote standards, best practices, administrative simplification, open competition and protection of information exchange regarding security, privacy and confidentiality in the marketplace.
-Each EHNAC-recognized organization improves business processes, encourages innovation, improves quality of service, ensures regulatory compliance with HIPAA, HITECH, ARRA and the Affordable Healthcare Act, and expands market opportunities.
+Each EHNAC-recognized organization improves business processes, encourages innovation, improves quality of service, ensures regulatory compliance with HIPAA, HITECH, ARRA, 21st Century Cures Act, the Affordable Healthcare Act, and expands market opportunities.